 The Journey Into Imagination ride is a must-do for homeschool families for a couple of reasons.
 One is that the ride itself takes a playful look at the connection between imagination and the five senses.
 It’s definitely kid-friendly and one that your kids will likely ask to do more than once (mine always do!).

 When this imagination-themed ride is finished, your kiddos will get to use their imaginations in the What If?
 Labs.
-The lab contains several interactive musical and creative exhibits that your kids are sure to love.
+The lab contains several interactive musical and creative exhibits that your kids will love.
+(Take a look at one of those experiences in this short Instagram post.)

 5. The Seas with Nemo & Friends